Hebo/bungholio/README.md

 # Bungholio

-Monitors Amazon and other retailers (currently just Walmart) and sends a text when watched products (like TP) become available.
+Monitors Amazon and other retailers (Walmart, Target) and sends a text when watched products (like TP) become available.
 It will send a Pushover notification at most once per day per product.

 **Note**